Wondering whether Magic Kingdom or Animal Kingdom is the right park for your crew? We’ve got you covered!

 NA’VI RIVER JOURNEY (7/10)

 Na’vi River Journey is the second ride in the Pandora section of Animal Kingdom.
 It’s an okay ride, but I honestly find it a bit lackluster when compared to the rest of Pandora.
 It’s a perfect fit for babies, young children and more sensitive guests who aren’t looking to get shaken up on a thrill ride.
-The ride is a dark water ride through a fluorescent representation of the Avatar world at night.
+This is a dark water ride following several different species through a fluorescent Avatar land.
 The highlight of the ride is definitely the animatronic Na’vi character that you’ll see singing at the end.

 Magic Kingdom vs Animal Kingdom: Entertainment & Attractions